playcanvas/developer.playcanvas.com/content/en/user-manual/graphics/lighting/lights.md

 position: 1
 ---

 In the real world, the environment around you is lit from many sources.
 The Sun, street lights, TV screens and so on.
 In a PlayCanvas scene, you have the ability to set up a number of different types of light sources and the shape of the light source to approximate the different types of light we find in reality.

+Descriptions of each light type and light source shape are below and examples of different combinations of light types and given in [table](#use-cases) below.

 ## Light Types